Roshan-saud/4th-Sem/README.md

 Lab reports

-Sample programs

 Theory of Computation (TOC)

 Lab reports

-Related notes

 Operating Systems (OS)

 Lab reports

-Sample codes

-Presentations

-Subject-wise PPTs
+📑 Presentation (OS topic)

 🎯 Purpose

-To maintain a well-organized collection of lab reports and resources.
+To maintain a structured collection of CSIT lab reports.

-To help fellow students revise, prepare, and reference materials easily.
+To help students quickly revise and prepare reports.

-To contribute to the CSIT open-source community.
+To share academic resources with the CSIT community.

 🚀 How to Use

-Navigate to the subject folder.
+Go to the subject folder of your choice.

-Open the respective lab report or presentation.
+Open the lab report or OS presentation.

-Use it for reference in your coursework.
+Use it for reference while preparing your own work.

-⚠️ Disclaimer: These materials are for educational and reference purposes only.
-Students are encouraged to understand and write their own reports instead of copying.
+⚠️ Disclaimer: These reports and the presentation are for educational reference only.
+Please try to understand and write your own reports instead of direct copy-paste.

 🤝 Contribution

-If you have lab reports, notes, or presentations for CSIT subjects, feel free to contribute:
+If you have additional lab reports or presentations for CSIT subjects, you are welcome to contribute:

-Fork the repo
+Fork this repository

 Add your files in the correct subject folder

-Create a pull request
+Submit a pull request

 ⭐ Support

-If you find this repository useful, don’t forget to star 🌟 the repo and share it with your CSIT friends!
+If this repo helped you, consider giving it a star 🌟 and sharing it with your CSIT friends!